a2hosting/a2-optimized-wp/readme.txt

 * Ensures that files are compressed before transfering them.
 * Can provide significant speed improvements for page loads.
 * Reduces bandwidth required to serve web pages.

+**Scheduled Database Optimizations**:

+If enabled, will periodically perform the following database operations:
+* Remove expired transients
+* Remove Trashed comments
+* Remove spam comments
+* Optimize all tables
+* Remove post revisions (not enabled by default)
+* Remove trashed posts (not enabled by default)

 **Deny Direct Access to Configuration Files and Comment Form**: